hmito/esj72web/web/regist_oral_poster.md

 - Speakers are requested to submit their applications by 31st Oct.
 2024 23:59 (JST).
 - The following information is required to apply for a presentation.
 Please note that this information cannot be changed after the deadline.
-	- Title of your presentation (in both Japanese and English, within 40 Japanese characters/ 150 English characters)
+	- Title of your presentation (no more than 150 characters).
-	- Names and affiliations of speakers and co-presenters (both in Japanese and English)
+	- Names and affiliations of you and co-presenters.
-- Please select your field of interest when applying for a presentation (see table below).
+- Please select research field of your presentation (see table below).
 A list of possible fields will be shown on the Regular Presentation Application form, so please select up to your third choice.
 Please note that fields may be consolidated or eliminated depending on the number of applications.
 - Please register your abstract (maximum 800 characters for Japanese, 400 words for English) from the conference application site by 21st Feb.
 2025 23:59 (JST).
 - Please also check [Other Notes](regist_information#other-notes) before submitting your abstract.